joshbegley/nyt-latest/previous.md

 **At the 25-game mark, how fixable are the Red Wings' issues this season?**\
 `The Red Wings hit the 25-game mark Friday with their third straight loss.
-Can they fix the defensive problems plaguing them?`\
+Can they fix their defensive problems?`\
 https://nytimes.com/athletic/6845695/2025/11/28/red-wings-lightning-defense-issues/

 **College Football Playoff 2025 projections: Most likely bracket with Rivalry Week underway**\